2024-06-24

 Generating CSS sprite image definitions

-The CSS class definitions go inside a STYLE tag in the HEAD section of the web page.
+The CSS class definitions go inside a STYLE tag in the HEAD section of the gallery web page.
 There will be one class definition for each image in the concatenated file.
 The CSS class definition for a particular sprite image, say the third one, looks like

 .thumbspacksprite003 {